Yash-Singh1/epack/docs/setup.md

 - Enable developer mode in the top right
 - Now click on "Load unpacked" in the top left.
 Select the `ext/` directory on the root of this repository
 - Copy the ID of the resulting extension
-- Go back to the site and run `localStorage.setItem("extensionid", "EXTENSION_ID")`.
-Replace `EXTENSION_ID` with the ID that you copied
+- Go back to the site and paste the extension ID you copied in the prompt

 Now the setup is complete and the site and extension should be up and running!